Last reviewed: January 12, 2021

 Two retrospective comparative cohort studies measured th e effect of intracardiac potassium chloride on induction-to-abortion interval when administered before medical abortion.
 In one study with a gestational age range of 17-28 weeks, the induction-to-abortion interval was significantly shorter in women who received the injection (15 hours) compared to those who did not (19.9 hours) (Akkurt et al., 2018).
 A similar study among women with a mean gestational age of 21 weeks found no difference in time-to-abortion between those with pre-procedure potassium chloride for feticide (35 hours) versus those without (32 hours) (Sik, et al.).

-Fetal demise can be achieved prior to abortion at or after 13 weeks by injecting potassium chloride directly into the fetal heart or digoxin into the fetus or amniotic fluid.
+Fetal demise can be achieved prior to abortion at or after 13 weeks by injecting potassium chloride or xylocaine directly into the fetal heart or digoxin into the fetus or amniotic fluid.

-Potassium chloride: Potassium chloride injection requires skill in ultrasound guidance techniques and has more potential risk due to the possibility of maternal intravascular injection which can cause cardiac arrest (Borgatta & Kapp, 2011; Coke, Baschat, Mighty, & Malinow, 2004).
+Potassium chloride/xylocaine: Potassium chloride or xylocaine injection requires skill in ultrasound guidance techniques and has more potential risk due to the possibility of maternal intravascular injection which can cause cardiac arrest (Borgatta & Kapp, 2011; Coke, Baschat, Mighty, & Malinow, 2004; Maurice, Letourneau, Benachi, & Jouannic, 2019).
 It is not recommended in a low-resource setting.

 Digoxin: Digoxin is injected either transabdominally or transvaginally (Tocce, Sheeder, Edwards, & Teal, 2013) 1-2 days before the planned abortion procedure.